pantheon-systems/documentation/source/content/ldap-and-ldaps.md

 <Alert title="Note" type="info">

-Pantheon supports IP authentication schemes *only* when implemented as part of a [Pantheon Enterprise Gateway](/docs/pantheon-enterprise-gateway) configuration.
+Pantheon supports IP authentication schemes *only* when implemented as part of a [Pantheon Secure Integration](/docs/secure-integration/) configuration.
 We recommend certificate-based authentication to be compatible with distributed application containers.

 </Alert>